 After years of stagnation, the development of "Furch" has started again on new basis.
 You can now capture and edit texts and select words for a future learning in the "Diaoulek" software.
-However, the "Furch" engine needs to be much improved and it needs also to be extended to other languages specially English when bilingual dictionaries are available.
+However, the "Furch" engine needs to be much improved and it needs also to be extended to other languages specially English (this has partially been done).